Ex-MLB Player Eric Byrnes Breaks Record by Playing 420 Holes of Golf in 24 Hours

 Former MLB player @byrnes22 (on left) just golfed 420 holes in 24 hours! @GWR https://t.co/Se3udwSvd5

 Half Moon Bay Golf Links is about an hour away from where Byrnes played for the A's at the Oakland Coliseum, and the 43-year-old founded his Let Them Play Foundation in the area.
-The foundation is aimed at funding children's outdoor sports.
+The charity is aimed at funding children's outdoor sports.
 Per Golfweek, Byrnes' golf feat is partially to raise awareness for Let Them Play.

 On the official website, Byrnes is quoted as saying, "Every kid deserves the chance to play.
 It's not a privilege.
 It's their right."